 What Lenders Want to See

-Securing modular home financing can involve unique hurdles.
+Securing financing for a modular home can involve unique hurdles.
 Understanding these ensures you’re prepared.
+For those considering modular homes for rental investments, learn about managing risks with short-term rental loans.

 Prepping Your Finances: Steps to Qualify

-Effective modular home financing starts with preparation.
-Use our free Home Affordability Calculator to assess your budget.
-Here’s how to strengthen your financial profile and meet DSCR loan requirements for investment properties or standard modular home loan criteria:
+Effective modular home funding starts with preparation.
+Use our free Home Affordability Calculator to size your budget quickly, then tighten your profile to meet modular home loan requirements or standard investor criteria:

 1. Check Your Credit Score